nowitsabby/dark-rpg-nextjs/assets/srd/investigations.md

 ### The Introduction

 This portion of the Investigation is designed to provide the Heretics with the motivation for starting the Investigation and seeing it through.
 It provides a crucial hook and sets the tone for the rest of the Investigation.
-There are numerous other ways for a GM to begin an Investigation; perhaps one of the Heretics learns a partial ritual of Daemonhood from a sorcerer-lord she had met before, or receives a communiqué from himself warning of a future event!
+There are numerous other ways for a GM to begin an Investigation; perhaps one of the Heretics learns a partial ritual of Daemonhood from a sorcerer-lord she had met before, or receives a communiqué from herself warning of a future event!

 ### The Adversary